15 Military Friendly Colleges in Florida

 1500 NW 49th St., Fort Lauderdale, Florida 33309

-Keiser University is committed to helping Servicemembers, Veterans, and their families obtain their college degree.
-In the past, they’ve ranked on Military Times Best for Vets Colleges and named by Military Advanced Education Magazine as a Top Military Friendly College or University.
+Keiser University prioritizes assisting Servicemembers, Veterans, and their families in achieving their educational goals.
+Renowned for its commitment, Keiser has been recognized on Military Times Best for Vets Colleges and acknowledged by Military Advanced Education Magazine as a Top Military Friendly College or University.

 Average Post 9/11 GI Bill Benefits Awarded